micmejia/bible-dump/NKJV/Job/Job 20.md

 He will restore that for which he labored, And will not swallow _it_ down; From the proceeds of business He will get no enjoyment.

 ###### 19
-For he has [^c]oppressed _and_ forsaken the poor, He has violently seized a house which he did not build.
+For he has oppressed _and_ forsaken the poor, He has violently seized a house which he did not build.

 ###### 20
-"Because he knows no quietness in his [^d]heart, He will not save anything he desires.
+"Because he knows no quietness in his heart, He will not save anything he desires.

 ###### 21
 Nothing is left for him to eat; Therefore his well-being will not last.

 ###### 22
-In his self-sufficiency he will be in distress; Every hand of [^e]misery will come against him.
+In his self-sufficiency he will be in distress; Every hand of misery will come against him.

 ###### 23
 _When_ he is about to fill his stomach, _God_ will cast on him the fury of His wrath, And will rain _it_ on him while he is eating.